What do wild bison, an awesome zipline, a casino and walking on the ocean floor have in common? Catalina Island, of course.

 Fun Stuff to Do

-Family-friendly activities abound on the island, everything from adventurous water sports and island expeditions to relaxing on the beach or enjoying a day at the brand-new Island Spa (opening September 2014).
+Family-friendly activities abound on the island, everything from adventurous water sports and island expeditions to relaxing on the beach or enjoying a day at Island Spa.
 There really is something for everyone.

 Zipline Eco Tour